Boris Johnson faces possible Tory revolt over vote to extend coronavirus restrictions | ExBulletin

 Boris Johnson faces possible Tory revolt over vote to extend coronavirus restrictions

-oris Johnson faces the prospect of a Tory rebellion when MPs are asked to approve the extension of coronavirus restrictions in England until July 19.
+Boris Johnson faced with the prospect of a conservative rebellion when deputies are urged to approve the extension of coronavirus restrictions in England until July 19.

 The House of Commons will vote Wednesday evening on the four-week postponement of the end of the lockdown measures, aimed at gaining more time for the vaccination program.

-Labor has signaled it will back the extension so the PM is not defeated, but Tories skeptical of the lockdown are likely to express their anger in a debate.
+Labor has signaled he would support the extension so the PM is not defeated, but Tory lockdown skeptics are likely to express their anger in a debate.

 Science advisers said the delay was needed to avoid another spike in hospital admissions due to the rapidly spreading Delta variant first identified in India.

-Senior Cabinet Minister Michael Gove said it would take something unprecedented and remarkable for the restrictions to be extended beyond July 19.
+Prime Minister of the Cabinet Michel gove said it would take something unprecedented and remarkable for the restrictions to be extended beyond July 19.

-Mr Johnson will face Sir Keir Starmer in First Ministers’ Questions, but it will be Health Secretary Matt Hancock who opens the debate on extending the restrictions.
+Mr Johnson will face Sir Keir Starmer in Prime Ministers’ Questions, but it will be the Health Secretary Matt hancock which will open the debate on the extension of restrictions.

 Delays are also set to hit Scotland after Prime Minister Nicola Sturgeon said the continent’s passage to the lowest restriction level would likely be delayed by three weeks.